gabbymassaro/rails_project/UserStories.md

 ### User Story

 As a user, I want to see all the books I've added to 'My Books'.
 I also want to see my bio (name, favorite genres, average book rating [empty for now], and member since date).

+## 6) Link_to and Creation of Individual Books Page

+### User Story

+As a user, I want the section of 'My Books' to link to each book in my list.
+The Book page should display:

+- The title
+- The Author
+- Average Rating and Number of Ratings
+- Genre
+- Reviews
+- Button 'Add Book To List'
+- Button 'Leave A Review'